-Photo Description: *Mae is wearing her black school uniform dress w/ yellow sailor collar & a matching bow in her hair.
-She is smiling & tossing her arms up.
+PD: *Mae wears her black school dress w/ yellow sailor collar & matching bow in 1 of her pigtails.
+She smiles, tossing her arms up.
 A sticker covers her face, & lines drawn over her head look like a shining sun.

-*Mae is a very bright girl who lives at Sarah’s Covenant Homes (in Courage Purple) with her co-foster moms, Nikki and Merissa, and 12 foster siblings. *Mae was born blind; she has a condition called anopthalmia, meaning her eye balls did not form in utero.
+*Mae is a very bright girl who lives at Sarah’s Covenant Homes (at Courage Purple) with her co-foster moms, Lydia and Merissa, 12 foster siblings, and Merissa’s adopted daughter, Divya! *Mae was born blind; she has a condition called anophthalmia, meaning her eyeballs did not form in-utero.
 She is also spunky, smart, funny, and has so many amazing qualities, including lighting up her foster home and the world!

 *Mae’s situation is special, because she also routinely visits her biological father and siblings in the community on weekends!
 She has really taken off in the areas of language and learning over the past few months since she has come to live at SCH.
-She has gained weight, learned to speak English (but also speaks Telugu), learned to walk and use a guide cane, is learning to read Braille, and so much more.
+She has gained weight, learned to speak English fluently (but also speaks Telugu fluently, making her bilingual), learned to walk and use a guide cane, is learning to read Braille at a remarkable rate, and so much more.

-Nikki and Merissa have found an amazing school which will accept *Mae, even though she is blind.
+Former foster mother Nikki and current foster mother Merissa found an amazing school which will accept *Mae, even though she is blind.
+Merissa’s daugther, Divya, also attends this school!
+Divya has CP.
 This is big in India, as people with disabilities are often not educated unless they live with their parents and the family has a good income.
-Inclusion in mainstream schools is something which SCH is really trying to encourage right now, especially because of how enriching it is for ALL children to receive an education, as well as see diversity in their world.
+Inclusion in mainstream schools is something which SCH is really trying to encourage, especially because of how enriching it is for ALL children to receive an education alongside peers, as well as see diversity in their world.

-This school currently has a handful of blind students, and is proud to have a blind alumnus who now works for Microsoft!
-They are even having *Mae attend without SCH needing to send a personal school aide, as they are equipped to teach blind kiddos.
-This is also pretty rare in a lot of India.
-SCH must provide school aides to other children with disabilities who attend different schools in the community.
+This school currently has had a handful of blind students, and is proud to have a blind alumnus who now works for Microsoft!
+They are even having *Mae attend without a personal school aide, as they are equipped to teach blind kids.
+This is also pretty rare in a lot of India – SCH must provide school aides to other children with disabilities who attend different schools in the community.

 *Mae’s foster moms need to fundraise to get her to school each and every day!